Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Crete or Corfu

-Disclaimer: Posts include affiliate links to products or services.
+Posts include affiliate links to products or services.
 I might earn a commission if you make a purchase.

-Crete or Corfu: Where To Go Next?
+Crete or Corfu: Which is Better?
+Where To Go Next?

 crete or corfu

-Be sure to book accommodation and tours in Crete ahead of time to ensure availability!
+Be sure to book ahead of time to ensure availability!

-Boat cruise to Balos Lagoon & Gramvousa (another top-selling tour!)
+Boat cruise to Balos Lagoon & Gramvousa

-Ticket to Knossos Archaeological Site (top tour in Heraklion)
+Ticket to Knossos Archaeological Site

-🚗 Looking for the best way to get around Crete?
-Check rental car rates for Crete now!
+🚘 The best way to get around Crete is by car.
+Check rental car rates for Crete here.

-Crete and Corfu are situated on opposite sides of the Greek mainland and while both are mountainous, Corfu is a lush, green island while Crete is more barren with wide-open spaces and distinctive maquis vegetation.
+Crete and Corfu are situated on opposite sides of the Greek mainland, and while both are mountainous, Corfu is a lush, green island, while Crete is more barren with wide-open spaces and distinctive maquis vegetation.

-Both islands are fun to explore with lovely hotels, beautiful beaches, excellent cuisine, and a warm, friendly welcome waiting for all visitors from the islanders.
+Both islands are fun to explore, with lovely hotels, beautiful beaches, excellent cuisine, and a warm, friendly welcome waiting for all visitors from the islanders.

 Here we give you their main differences so that you can decide which island would suit you best.